nqmn/adddosdn/docs/install.md

 ## 1. Study and Understand the Code

-Before proceeding, it is recommended to familiarize yourself with the project's code structure and requirements.
-The primary script for dataset generation is `dataset_generation/test.py`.
+Before proceeding, it is recommended to familiarize yourself with the project's code structure.
+The primary script for dataset generation is `dataset_generation/main.py`, which is configured via `dataset_generation/config.json`.
 Key directories and files to review include:

--   `dataset_generation/test.py`: The main execution script for dataset generation.
+-   `dataset_generation/main.py`: The main execution script for dataset generation.
+-   `dataset_generation/config.json`: Configuration file for scenario durations.
+-   `dataset_generation/test.py`: A smaller, self-contained script for testing purposes.
--   `dataset_generation/src/attacks/`: Directory containing various attack scripts used by `test.py`.
+-   `dataset_generation/src/attacks/`: Directory containing various attack scripts.
--   `dataset_generation/src/controller/`: Contains the Ryu controller application used by `test.py`.
+-   `dataset_generation/src/controller/`: Contains the Ryu controller application.
 -   `dataset_generation/src/utils/`: Contains utility functions for PCAP processing and other tasks.

 ## 2. Remote Server Access and Environment Setup